mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 You can leverage this preference dynamically with the [useMediaQuery](/material-ui/react-use-media-query/) hook and the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.

-For instance, you can enable the dark mode automatically:
+For instance, you can enable dark mode automatically by checking if the user prefers it whether through the OS or browser settings:

 ```jsx
 import * as React from 'react';